swartn/cmip6-gmst-anoms/README.md

 - gmst_canesm5.ipynb : As for CMIP6, but using only CanESM5 large ensemble (50 members)

 # CSV files
 The notbook outputs CSV files for each experiment (historical, and tier 1 SSPs).
-CSV files list the annual mean GMST by year (row) and model (column):
+CSV files list the annual mean GMST by year (row) and model (column).
+The following files are available in this repository:

 - cmip6_historical_gmst_swartn_gmst_anoms.csv
 - cmip6_ssp126_gmst_swartn_gmst_anoms.csv